TuxVinyards/qqX/CONTRIBUTING.md

 - Complex code should ideally be tested with different distro's and different desktops and managers

-## Add Screenshots
+## Screenshots can help

-- Pictures can tell a thousand words ...
+- Sometimes a picture can tell a thousand words ...